cfe-lab/CFEIntact/docs/io.md

 The only input is a path to a `.fasta` file that you want to analyze.
 This file should include the genomic sequences of interest.

-Once the analysis is complete, CFEIntact will generate four output files:
+Once the analysis is complete, CFEIntact will generate these output files:

 | Filename        | Description                                                                                                                      |
 |-----------------|----------------------------------------------------------------------------------------------------------------------------------|